-Mile 1: Of course the first mile was mostly a warm up.
+Mile 1: Of course the first mile of the Bay Days Run was mostly a warm up.
 The crowd was pretty thick as this is a large race.
 I didn’t have any issues getting around anyone, however, because I didn’t want to start off too fast.
 This was my longest run since the Cleveland Half… so I knew I needed to pace myself.

-In Summary: It’s July 4.
+It’s July 4.
 To run this race you must be prepared for it being hot.
 How hot?
 How humid?
 Who knows.
-Just run the Bay Days 5-Miler for some holiday exercise and try to come out alive.
+Just run the Bay Days Run for some holiday exercise and try to come out alive.
 That’s my take.
 And don’t be afraid to ditch your shirt!